-CofC is committed to providing quality distance learning courses to our students.
-Due to the increase of course offerings in this relatively new teaching and learning environment, TLT proposes a Distance Education Faculty Mentor program.
-This Distance Education Faculty Mentor program is designed to expedite and help lead the DE Readiness course, as well as to provide feedback and collaboration opportunities for individuals new to teaching in the distance education format at CofC.
+CofC is committed to providing quality online education courses to our students.
+Due to the increase of course offerings in this relatively new teaching and learning environment, TLT proposes an Online Education Faculty Mentor program.
+This Online Education Faculty Mentor program is designed to expedite and help lead the OE Readiness course, as well as to provide feedback and collaboration opportunities for individuals new to teaching in the distance education format at CofC.
 Facilitated and supported by Teaching, Learning, and Technology (TLT) and Academic Affairs, the initiative is described below:

-- Facilitate the exchange of ideas regarding effective distance teaching styles and strategies;
+- Facilitate the exchange of ideas regarding effective online teaching styles and strategies.

-- Offer collaboration opportunities for faculty teaching distance courses to promote a sense of collegiality and support;
+- Offer collaboration opportunities for faculty teaching online courses to promote a sense of collegiality and support.

-- Create a community with new distance education faculty and experienced faculty in DE.
+- Create a community with new distance education faculty and experienced faculty in OE.

 Faculty Mentor Expectations and Requirements